A long-lived project that still receives updates

 Unicode::DisplayWidth [version]

-Determines the monospace display width of a string in Ruby.
-Useful for all kinds of terminal-based applications.
-Implementation based on EastAsianWidth.txt and other data, 100% in Ruby.
-It does not rely on the OS vendor (like wcwidth()) to provide an up-to-date method for measuring string width.
+Determines the monospace display width of a string in Ruby, which is useful for all kinds of terminal-based applications.
+The implementation is based on EastAsianWidth.txt, the Emoji specfication and other data, 100% in Ruby.
+It does not rely on the OS vendor (wcwidth()) to provide an up-to-date method for measuring string width in terminals.

 If you use this gem, you should really upgrade to 2.4.2 or newer.
 It's often 100x faster, sometimes even 1000x and more!

 This is possible because the gem now detects if you use very basic (and common) characters, like ASCII characters.
-Furthermore, the charachter width lookup code has been optimized, so even when full-width characters are involved, the gem is much faster now.
+Furthermore, the character width lookup code has been optimized, so even when the string involves full-width or ambiguous characters, the gem is much faster now.

 Introduction to Character Widths